CSR Workshops in Japan: Team Building in Tokyo That Boosts Engagement

 Am sure you'll have guessed by now, but that’s what we do at KiFor.

-We run team-building workshops in Tokyo and across Japan, designed for companies, especially global teams, who want to make employee development more meaningful.
+We run CSR team-building workshops in Tokyo and across Japan, designed for companies, especially global teams, who want to make employee development more meaningful.
+These CSR workshops in Japan are designed to be practical, respectful, and meaningful for global teams.

 At this point, you'll most likely be thinking "But we already have regular trainings?"